How to Apply

 Application and Application Procedures

-At the present time, there is a 2-step process for all “new” students who are applying to Brandon University (with 2 applications and 2 application fees), and a 1-step process for any “returning” to Brandon University students who are applying to our After Degree Program.
+There is a 2-step process for all students who are applying to Brandon University (with 2 applications and 2 application fees).

-We have a full Information Package available to help guide you through the application process.
+We have a full Information package 2025-26 available to help guide you through the application process.
+Additional information can be found at Frequently Asked Questions.

 Meet Admission Requirements and Application Deadlines